Whether your advisors are inbound or outbound, you can boost morale with contact centre games that they can play while working.

-What Makes Up a Great Contact Centre Game?
+What Makes a Great Contact Centre Game?

 - Building a fun habit that lifts staff

-- Make it OK to lose
+- Making it OK to lose

 As Morris says: “Games and habits are the basic tools of how we change culture in contact centres and improve outcome.”

 With the aim being to improve culture, after you have tried a couple of the following ideas, ask advisors to suggest game ideas to you.
-This will greater engage the team, who may be more enthusiastic to play games of their own design.
+This will better engage the team, who may be more enthusiastic to play games of their own design.

-The Six Lively Games
+The Seven Lively Games

 Each of these games has proven popular in the contact centres of our readers, who discuss their suggestions below.